 Courses taught at Unitech are unique to the area.
-In the event a situation may arise where as a potential student may have prior education and training in their chosen field of study, Unitech Training Academy reserves the right to administer testing toward academic credit to that particular student.
-This will be on an individual basis as the need arises.
+In the event a situation may arise where a potential student may have prior education and training in their chosen field of study, Unitech Training Academy reserves the right to administer testing toward academic credit to that particular student.